Getting Started

 Refer to 3D-Secure 2.x Fields for detailed field documentation.

-Transaction-based activation
+Transaction-based Activation

 Some connectors support 3D-Secure Payer Authentication (i.e. "Verified by Visa", "MasterCard SecureCode").

 If your setup allows you to decide whether to activate 3D-Secure or not, you can control it via an extraData key/value pair in the transaction request.
 Alternatively it might also be enabled based on your risk profile.
-The following three values are possible:

-Value | Description |
+Value Description

-OFF | 3D-Secure Verification is turned off.
-It can still occur that the Verification gets enabled by certain risk parameters. |
+It can still occur that the Verification gets enabled by certain risk parameters.

-OPTIONAL | If the payer is enrolled into 3D-Secure program, the verification will be performed.
-If not, the transaction will still be processed. |
+OPTIONAL If the payer is enrolled into 3D-Secure program, the verification will be performed.

-MANDATORY | If 3D-Secure verification is not possible (e.g. Payer not enrolled, Server not reachable), the transaction will be declined. |
+MANDATORY If 3D-Secure verification is not possible (e.g. Payer not enrolled, Server not reachable), the transaction will be declined.

 The extraData element must have the key "3dsecure".